-The son of a 16-year mesothelioma survivor discusses the emotions and challenges that have shaped his life since his mother’s cancer diagnosis.
+The son of a 16-year mesothelioma survivor discusses the emotions and challenges that shaped his life after his mother’s cancer diagnosis.

-Matt was 21 years old when his mother, Jill Litton, was diagnosed with peritoneal mesothelioma.
+Matt Litton was 21 years old when his mother, Jill Litton, was diagnosed with peritoneal mesothelioma.

-Matt was already close to his mother, but as the news of her life-changing diagnosis sank in, he realized that he wanted to spend as much time with her and the rest of his family as possible.
-Despite a grueling treatment plan, Jill miraculously became a long-term survivor.
+He was already close to his mother, but as the news of her life-changing diagnosis sank in, he realized that he wanted to spend as much time with her and the rest of his family as possible.
+Despite a grueling treatment plan, Jill became a long-term survivor, living more than 16 years before passing away in January 2026.

-Today, Matt shares how his mother’s cancer diagnosis has impacted his family, explains the changes he’s noticed in his own life, and offers a firsthand look at how mesothelioma affects patients, families, and caregivers.
+In this story, Matt shares how his mother’s cancer diagnosis impacted his family, explains the changes he noticed in his own life, and offers a firsthand look at how mesothelioma affects patients, families, and caregivers.

 How a Mesothelioma Diagnosis Strengthened Family Bonds